mebeim/aoc/2020/README.md

 turn it into a real mask.

 We know that all bits set to `0` or `1` in the mask are going to overwrite the bits at the same position in the value.
-Therefore, we can create a *real mask* which has a `1` for each `X` in the mask, and a `0` anywhere else.
+Therefore, we can create a *clear mask* which has a `1` for each `X` in the mask, and a `0` anywhere else.

 Here's an example with only 8 bits to make it simple, the operation can be performed with any number of bits:

 ```
       mask  X11XXX0X
-real mask  10011101
+clear mask  10011101
 ```

-We can then use this real mask to actually mask the input value with a [*bitwise AND*][wiki-bitwise-and] (`&` in Python), zeroing out every bit of `value` that needs to be overwritten by the corresponding `0` or `1` bit in the mask.
-Then, we can extract an actual number (let's call it *addend*) from the original mask (ignoring all `X`) and add it to the value.
-This has the effect of overwriting all value bits at the same position of zeros and ones in the mask, with the value they have in the mask.
+We can then use this real mask to actually mask the input value with a [*bitwise AND*][wiki-bitwise-and] (`&` in Python), zeroing out every bit of `value` that needs to be overwritten by the corresponding `0` or `1` bit in the

+mask.
+Then, we can extract the actual bits of mask that need to be written to the value (let's call this *set mask*) from the original mask (ignoring all `X`) and set them with a [*bitwise OR*][wiki-bitwise-or].
+This will have the effect of setting the needed value bits after clearing them with the *clear mask*.

 To make it clear, here's an example:

 ```
       mask  X11XXX0X
-real mask  10011101
+clear mask  10011101
-   addend  01100000
+  set mask  01100000

 Suppose value = 42

        value  00101010 &
-   real mask  10011101 =
+  clear mask  10011101 =
 masked value  00001000

 masked value  00001000 +
-      addend  01100000 =
+    set mask  01100000 =
- final value  01101000   --> write this to memory
+ final value  01101000   ---> write this to memory
 ```

 Now to extract two values from the mask:

-- For the *real mask* we need to perform 2 replacements: `1` with `0` and `X` with `1`, then turn the string into an `int`.
+- For the *clear mask* we need to perform 2 replacements: `1` with `0` and `X` with `1`, then turn the string into an `int`.
 We can use [`str.maketrans()`][py-str-maketrans] plus [`str.translate()`][py-str-translate] for this, just like we did in [day 5][d05].
-- For the *addend* we just need to replace every `X` with `0` and then turn the string into an `int`.
+- For the *set mask* we just need to replace every `X` with `0` and then turn the string into an `int`.

 Finally, when writing to memory, we'll calculate the value as we did in the above example.
 The code is quite simple really: